 THE NMWRC TEAM

-As the Executive Director for the New Mexico Women’s Reentry Center, I wanted to build a program that will empower, inspire and provide our women with opportunity.
-I am a full-time mother of Santana who is 14 and Patricia who is 9.
-I am a full-time student at GCU I will graduate in 8/2021 with my bachelor’s degree in Entrepreneurial studies and most importantly I will continue to advocate for peer support, change and to stop stigma around substance use and mental health issues.
-My favorite author is Brene Brown, and I love RED Chili.
+I am someone in long term recovery from substance use disorder, I have spent many years in and out of the justice system.
+I have been in recovery for the past six years, Suboxone saved my life and ACHR was one of the first programs that helped me with job development.
+I am blessed to be here today and living in my truth.
+As the Executive Director for the New Mexico Women’s Reentry Center, I wanted to build a program that will empower, inspire and provide our women with skills and opportunity.
+I will continue to advocate for peer support, change and to stop stigma around substance use and mental health issues.
+I am a mother of two beautiful girls, my favorite author is Brene Brown, and I love RED Chili.

 Elise Padilla, MSW, MBA